-The magic of blue and yellow football dress: an odyssey through history, design and emotion
+The magic of the blue and yellow football kit: an odyssey through history, design and emotion

 Updated on